Metron-Project/metron/reading_lists/README.md

 3. Click the "Remove" button next to the issue
 4. Confirm the removal

+### Rating Reading Lists

+You can rate public reading lists to help the community discover quality content.

+**Rating Requirements:**

+- Must be logged in
+- Can only rate public lists (not private)
+- Cannot rate your own reading lists

+**How to Rate:**

+1. Navigate to any public reading list detail page
+2. Find the "Rating" section
+3. Click on a star (1-5 stars) to submit your rating
+    - 1 star = Poor
+    - 2 stars = Below Average
+    - 3 stars = Average
+    - 4 stars = Good
+    - 5 stars = Excellent
+4. Your rating is saved immediately
+5. Click the × button to clear your rating

+**Viewing Ratings:**

+- **List view**: Shows average rating and total count for each list
+- **Detail view**: Shows average rating, total count, and your rating (if you've rated it)
+- **Filtering**: You can filter lists by minimum rating in the search interface

 ### Deleting a Reading List

 1. Navigate to your reading list detail page